Ultimate Rwanda Safaris Tour Holidays | 22 Things to Do on Rwanda Safaris

 Visitors are divided into different groups of no more than 8 people, each group spends approximately one hour with their family.
 Chimpanzees find it a little difficult to roam because they are constantly moving from place to place, but with habituated chimpanzees, it is easier for them as they get used to the people around them.

-When is the Best Time for Chimpanzee Tracking?
+When is the Best Time for Chimpanzee Tracking in Rwanda?

 Chimpanzee tracking safaris in Rwanda are usually done at 05.00 after a briefing from the authorities on what to do and what to expect.
 Nyungwe has three sections from which you can start your trek namely the Uwinka section, Kitabi section, and Gisakura section.
 A chimpanzee trek permit is required for all visitors and costs $90 per person per day for all foreign non-residents and $60 for foreign residents.